Insurance Life Insurance

 The person or persons who have power of attorney can make decisions for you and your estate if you become incapacitated for some reason.

 It’s important to give power of attorney to someone for financial decisions.
-You should also have a medical power of attorney document so that a designated person can make medical decisions for you when you cannot make those for yourself.
+You should also have a medical power of attorney document so that a designated person can make medical decisions for you when you can't make those for yourself.

 You haven’t organized your files